HamedHematian/VASparse-github/README.md

 **TODO**

-- [x] Publishing our paper " VASparse: Towards Efficient Visual Hallucination Mitigation for Large Vision-Language Model via Visual-Aware Sparsification"
+- [x] Publishing our paper " [VASparse: Towards Efficient Visual Hallucination Mitigation via Visual-Aware Token Sparsification"](https://arxiv.org/abs/2501.06553)
 - [x] Publishing the code of our VASparse for reference.
 - [ ] More clean and complete code is continuously being updated.